Batman and Hindu-Muslim Dialogue

 “I see your point.
 I had a Hindu martial arts teacher in Kathmandu who taught this class on the Kena Upanishad that I now recall.
 I should revisit my notes again.
 Neti, Neti, all the way, am I right?”

-“I suppose you can call me a child of the East and West.
+“Haha… I suppose I see myself as a child of both the East and West.
 I believe in taking the best from both worlds.”

-“Ryan Reynolds.
+“Ryan Reynolds?
 You don’t know the guy, do you?”

 “No”